hunter3142/prep_basics/test-yourself-answers.md

 Cascading Stylesheets, a language that describes the look and style of the elements defined in an HTML document, such as fonts, colors, spacing, transparency, alignment, and other design aspects of a page.
 In short, it makes the raw information look pretty, and it makes the front end simpler by separating presentation from content.
-The main groupings you can stylize are HTML tags, classes, and id's.'
+The main groupings you can stylize are HTML tags, classes, and id's.

 *Contributed by [Michael Alexander](http://github.*com/betweenparentheses)*